zackees/fastled-wasm/README.md

 ```

+# Features

-# Hot reload by default
+## Hot reload by default

 Once launched, the compiler will remain open, listening to changes and recompiling as necessary and hot-reloading the sketch into the current browser.

 This style of development should be familiar to those doing web development.

-# Hot Reload for working with the FastLED repo
+## Hot Reload fastled/src when working in the FastLED repo

 If you launch `fastled` in the FastLED repo then this tool will automatically detect this and map the src directory into the
 host container.
 Whenever there are changes in the source code from the mapped directory, then these will be re-compiled
 on the next change or if you hit the space bar when prompted.
 Unlike a sketch folder, a re-compile on the FastLED src
 can be much longer, for example if you modify a header file.

-# Data
+## Big Data in `/data` directory won't be round-tripped

 Huge blobs of data like video will absolutely kill the compile performance as these blobs would normally have to be shuffled
 back and forth.
 Therefore a special directory `data/` is implicitly used to hold this blob data.
 Any data in this directory